 In this great uncovering, the very nakedness that can set me free is also what I fear most.
 It means that who I think I am must change.
 That idea must die.
 But let us take a fearless inventory.
 What are the “values of the past?”
 And what is our “real nature?”

 Our real nature is unity.
 Love means knowing that there are no “others.”
 We’re not just souls, we’re cells: cells of a single body.
-That Body is who we really are.
-Another word for it is God.
+That body is who we really are.
+Another word for this universal body is God.

 God is simply everyone and everything: what we call the universe.
 Truly believing in God means knowing who you really are.
 You “love thy neighbor” when you are the neighborhood.
 That’s when you truly know, in your heart, that we are not just all in this together; we are all, together, THIS.